Skip navigation

 Remember Your Four Steps to Food Safety

-• Clean: Wash hands for 20 seconds and clean surfaces and utensils with soap and warm water before cooking and after contact with raw meat and poultry.
-After cleaning surfaces that raw meat or poultry has touched, apply a commercial or homemade sanitizing solution (1 tablespoon of liquid chlorine bleach per gallon of water).
+• Clean: Wash hands for 20 seconds and clean surfaces and utensils with soap and water before cooking and after contact with raw meat and poultry.
 Use hand sanitizer that contains at least 60 percent alcohol.

 • Chill: Chill foods promptly if not consuming immediately after cooking.
-Do not leave food at room temperature for longer than two hours.
+Do not leave food at room temperature for longer than two hours, or one hour if the temperature is above 90 degrees F. Pack perishable foods with cold sources to keep them at a safe temperature below 40 degrees F during transport.

 Cook Your Food to a Safe Internal Temperature